anoma/nspec/docs/architecture-1/abstractions/resource-old.md

 ### Relationship between Notes and Resources

 There is a conceptual 1:1 correspondence between a Resource and a Note.

+!!! todo

-TODO: These names/objects should be unified and we need to do a thorough examination of what is left to do to move it into practice.
+     These names/objects should be unified and we need to do a thorough examination of what is left to do to move it into practice.

 ## Lifecycle of a Transaction